-Are thinking about moving, but not sure how to decide where to live?
+Are you a First-Time Buyer or Home Mover in Newcastle, thinking about moving, but not sure how to decide where to live?
 Don’t worry!
 We’ve pulled together a list of the top 10 things to consider, which should mean you make the right decision.

 This one is heavily influenced by what kind of lifestyle you prefer.
 Do you enjoy the hustle and bustle of the city?
 Or do you prefer strolling in the countryside?